All Episodes

 It's not meant to go up like a stock.

-So that's like being the weird factor, but yeah.
+So that's been the weird factor.

 Well, everybody talks about, and speaking of bull markets, when I was doing this whole investing that made me think I had this thing figured out, it was 1998.